 Once you’ve completed the construction estimate template, you need to make sure your budget sticks to it.
 That can be a problem if you’re not able to monitor and track your expenses in real time.
-ProjectManager is a cloud-based project management software that gives you live data to make better decisions for your construction projects.
+ProjectManager is online project management software that gives you live data to make better decisions for your construction projects.

 Changes happen on a construction site.
 If you’re not getting up-to-the-minute data on your progress and performance, you’re going to get off track.
 Our real-time dashboard gives you a high-level view of progress, automatically calculating time, cost and more like an instant status report.
 When you see an issue, you have time to resolve it before it becomes a problem.

 Lenders, sponsors and other stakeholders are always breathing down your back, wanting to know if you’re progressing as planned.
 Once you set your budget and schedule on our online Gantt chart, just click a button and you’ve saved the baseline.
 This means you have a ruler to measure your project against your actual process and always can see if you’re on target or not.

 Not only that, we have one-click reporting features that can provide you with details on your construction project or portfolio, if you’re responsible for more than one.
 You can filter these project management reports to show just the data you want to see and then share them with stakeholders to keep them updated.

-Our free construction estimate template is only one of dozens of free project management templates for Excel you can download on our site.
+Our free construction estimate template is only one of the dozens of free project management templates for Excel you can download on our site.
 We picked some of our construction templates below: